-Gov. Dewine and the Ohio Department of Health will be issuing a 10 p.m. to 5 a.m. statewide curfew beginning on Thursday, November 19.
-The curfew will be in effect for 21 days.
+Gov. Dewine and the Ohio Department of Health have extended Ohio’s 10 p.m. to 5 a.m. curfew until January 23, 2021.
+They have also announced a vaccination distribution timeline.
 Please see the most updated information at coronavirus.ohio.gov.

 Steps to Prevent Illness

 The CDC has recommendations on how to stay healthy, including precautions in public and how to properly disinfect your home.